Health and Safety Information in Catalina Island

 • For any major emergency, immediately call 911 from any cell phone, even without reception—technology will send coordinates.
 If you are at the beach, alert lifeguards.

-• Catalina Medical Center in Avalon provides ER services, prescriptions, lab work, and X-rays for non-life-threatening urgent care needs.
+• Catalina Island has a hospital, the Catalina Island Medical Center in Avalon, that provides ER services, prescriptions, lab work, and X-rays for non-life-threatening urgent care needs.
 Several physicians, nurse practitioners, and dentists have Avalon clinics.

 • Minor scrapes and cuts can be cleaned and dressed at most hotel front desks or lifeguard stations, which keep first aid kits on hand.